 Do you really think your customers care if you share it online?
 They see it every day, and it bores them.

 Time and time again I see businesses tweet about how they love their jobs because a team member has brought a cake into the office.
 Yawn…

 5. Does your customer service suck, can you improve it?

 If anything kills your business quicker than poor customer service I am yet to see it.

-If you’re in business, you’re customer service should be amazing.
+If you’re in business, your customer service should be amazing.

 Yet most customer service sucks.